GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 input to output.
 Specifying 0 as `--reducer-count` will skip shuffle and reduce phases, making the output of mapper the final output of MapReduce.

-`sample` directory in this sample application includes sample mapper and reducer, that counts the words' occurrence in the input files in shortest to longest and in alphabetical order in the same length of the word.
+`sample` directory in the application includes sample mapper and reducer, that counts the words' occurrence in the input files in shortest to longest and in alphabetical order in the same length of the word.